Calculators

 Step 7: Measure results

-Rather than using basic scales, use an advanced scale system like Renpho.
+Rather than using basic scales, use an advanced scale system like Renpho (use discount code HEALTHY10).
 This gives far more precise body recomp metrics.

 How long does it take to recompose your body?